 Students enrolled in a post-baccalaureate credential program will be placed on academic probation at the end of the semester when their cumulative GPA falls below 2.75.
 Failure to raise their cumulative GPA to 2.75 in the following semester of enrollment will result in disqualification.
-(Please refer to Grading in the Regulations section of the Catalog to determine grade points assigned per unit value of coursework.)
+(Refer to Grading in the Regulations section of this Catalog to determine grade points assigned per unit value of coursework.)

 Students on probation are placed in disqualified status if, at the end of their next semester of enrollment, their cumulative GPA remains below 2.75.

 Categories of Disqualification

 Upon a first disqualification, a post-baccalaureate credential student who wishes to be considered for readmission to a post-baccalaureate credential program must submit the Graduate Reinstatement form for the semester immediately following disqualification notification.
 First disqualification materials will be emailed to students after final grades are posted.
 The form should be submitted by students to the director of the credential program.
 The student must then submit the completed form for processing as specified in the letter or reinstatement form the student receives.
 Students who choose not to file a reinstatement form for the semester following first disqualification will be required to submit a new University application and fee in order to be considered for enrollment in any future semester.